opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 1. Enabling segment replication for an existing index requires [reindexing](https://github.com/opensearch-project/OpenSearch/issues/3685).
 1. [Cross-cluster replication](https://github.com/opensearch-project/OpenSearch/issues/4090) does not currently use segment replication to copy between clusters.
 1. Segment replication is not compatible with [document-level monitors]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/api/#document-level-monitors), which are used with the [Alerting]({{site.url}}{{site.baseurl}}/install-and-configure/plugins/) and [Security Analytics]({{site.url}}{{site.baseurl}}/security-analytics/index/) plugins.
 The plugins also use the latest available data on replica shards when using the `immediate` refresh policy, and segment replication can delay the policy's availability, resulting in stale replica shards.
-1. Segment replication leads to increased network congestion on primary shards when not using a remote store.
-With a remote store, the primary shard can upload segments to the remote store, then you can down replicas from the same store.
+1. Segment replication leads to increased network congestion on primary shards using node-to-node replication.
+With a remote store, the primary shard can upload segments to the remote store, then you can download replicas from the same store.
 1. Read-after-write (RAW) guarantees: As of OpenSearch 2.10, RAW guarantees are supported when using [`get`]({{site.url}}{{site.baseurl}}/api-reference/document-apis/get-documents/) or [`mget`]({{site.url}}{{site.baseurl}}/api-reference/document-apis/multi-get/) API operations, or through searching with `_primary`.
 1. As of OpenSearch 2.10, system indexes are now supported inside segment replication.
 1. Get, MultiGet, TermVector, and MultiTermVector requests serve strong reads by routing requests to the primary shards.
 In a read heavy cluster, we recommend setting the `realtime` parameter in these requests to `false`, especially with listed request types.